Reviews You Can Rely On

 The Salomon X Ultra 4 GTX uses a Gore-Tex waterproof membrane to keep water from seeping through and getting your feet wet.
 The flood height of these shoes is 3.25 inches, which is average for a low-top shoe.
 We had no issues with the waterproof lining failing during our testing period, as long as we kept from trying to walk through streams that were too deep for the flood level protection.

-The upper material is treated with an additional water repellent coating, which will help shed water before it can soak in and impact the Gore-Tex's ability to allow perspiration from inside the foot to escape.
+The upper material is treated with an additional water-repellent coating, which will help shed water before it can soak in and impact the Gore-Tex's ability to allow sweat from inside the shoe to escape.
+We did find that this material stayed wet for longer than other models we tested, which was surprising based on the light material used on the upper.

 Credit: Ryan Huetter